 A criminal case is brought on behalf of the government by the district attorney’s office, whereas a civil lawsuit is brought by a private individual with private attorneys.

-In a criminal case, the prosecutor must be able to prove the case beyond any reasonable doubt, the highest burden of proof.
+In a criminal case, the prosecutor must be able to prove the case beyond any reasonable doubt, which is the highest burden of proof.
 The outcome for the defendant if found guilty in a criminal trial is imprisonment and/or probation.

 In a civil lawsuit, the plaintiff seeks liability for their damages.
 In a civil claim, Plaintiffs must prove their case by a preponderance of the evidence - in other words, was it more likely true than not, a much lower burden of proof than beyond a reasonable doubt.

 In criminal cases, only the individual alleged to have committed the crime is prosecuted.
-In a civil lawsuit, a Plaintiff can sue not only the accused individual, but also any individuals or entities that may have failed to prevent or respond appropriately.
+In a civil lawsuit, a Plaintiff can sue not only the accused individual but also any individuals or entities that may have failed to prevent or respond appropriately.
 A Title IX lawsuit is a civil lawsuit.

 Helping Our Clients Get Closure